 - Men with enlarged prostates (and it is one of the most bothersome symptoms)5,6

-- Individuals over the age of 60 (estimates vary from up to 60%7 to 77%8 in men and women)
+- Individuals over the age of 60 (overall prevalence is 77% in both men and women)7,8

 - People with sleep apnea9